Hegelim/realtimebidding/Online_Bidding_Algorithm_Literature_Review.md

 9. *Learning Algorithms for Second-Price Auctions with Reserve* - Predict a beneficial reserve price with a combination of historical data and user features.
 10. *A Dynamic Pricing Model for Unifying Programmatic Guarantee and Real-Time Bidding in Display Advertising* - Figure out an optimal percentage of future impressions to sell in advance and provides an explicit formula to calculate at what prices to sell.
 11. *Information Disclosure in Real-Time Bidding  Advertising Markets* - Find equilibrium information disclosure strategies for  publishers in a RTB impression auction game.
 It shows information disclosure is profitable for publishers (142).
+12. *Optimal Real-Time Bidding for Display Advertising* - Design an optimal bidding strategy for DSP.
+13. *Optimal Real-Time Bidding Strategies* - Design an optimal bidding strategy for DSP.

 ## Terminology

 * **Real-time bidding (RTB)**-  the process in which digital advertising inventory is bought and sold.
-This process occurs in less than a second (usually less than 100ms [14]) It allows advertisers to bid for impressions based on targeted audiences [7].
+This process occurs in less than a second (usually less than 100ms [5, 14]) It allows advertisers to bid for impressions based on targeted audiences [7] on a per-access bases [5].
 * **Vickrey Auction (Second price auction)** [link](https://en.wikipedia.org/wiki/Vickrey_auction)- a type of sealed-bid auction.
 Bidders submit written bids without knowing the bid of the other people in the auction.
 The highest bidder wins but the price paid is the second-highest bid.
+This type of auction gives participants an incentive to reveal their true valuation of the item [5].
 * **Generalized second-price auction (GSP)** [link](https://en.wikipedia.org/wiki/Generalized_second-price_auction) - a non-truthful auction mechanism for multiple items.
 Each bidder places a bid.
 The highest bidder gets the first slot, the second-highest, the second slot and so on, but the highest bidder pays the price bid by the second-highest bidder, the second-highest pays the price bid by the third-highest, and so on.
 * **Public Information** - the information that are available to the public during auctions.
 In online bidding, it can be user information [10].
 * **Private Information** - the information that is not available to the public.
 For example, the bidder's valuation of the item.